mqless/mqless.github.io/_docs/part-4.md

 ## Summary

 We reimplemented querying the devices without blocking the device group.

 We still block a Lambda instance until all repsonses arrive, which might be a long time.
-When account is limited 1000 concurrent Lambda calls that might be a problem.
+When AWS account is limited 1000 concurrent Lambda calls that might be a problem.

 Above can be implemented in a completely asynchronous way, but it is out of scope for this tutorial.